joshkettlehake/Comparative-Languages/README.md

 # Comparative-Languages
-Projects from Comparative Languages course at Wright State University.
-Projects 2 and 3 are in Racket.
+Projects from Comparative Languages course at Wright State University.\n Projects 2 and 3 are in Racket.\n
-Project 5 is in Ruby.
+Project 5 is in Ruby.\n
-Projects 6 and 7 are in Python.
+Projects 6 and 7 are in Python.\n